 Lost earnings not only cover present earnings but the loss of earning capacity in the future, including the likelihood of pay raises and occupational advancements.
 It also includes employee benefits such as vacation time, 401K, and/or pensions.
 It’s relatively easy to figure out current lost earnings, but determining future lost earnings usually entails an economic expert calculating future cost of living expenses as well as what the average pay would be for the employee in the future, including any potential promotions that would have potentially been available if not for the injury.

 Under the Jones Act, injured seamen are covered not only for present medical expenses, but anticipated future medical expenses as well, which can include exams, medication, X-rays, travel expenses to doctor’s appointments, physical therapy, rehabilitation, specialized equipment, surgery, counseling, mental health treatment, and more.

 Pain and Suffering

-Pain and suffering under the Jones Act entails both mental anguish and physical pain.
-For instance, statistics show that the majority of people who undergo an amputation, especially as a result of a traumatic accident, will more than likely experience extreme mental anguish, including post traumatic stress disorder (PTSD).
+Pain and suffering under the Jones Act entail both mental anguish and physical pain.
+For instance, statistics show that the majority of people who undergo an amputation, especially as a result of a traumatic accident, will more than likely experience extreme mental anguish, including post-traumatic stress disorder (PTSD).

 There usually isn’t a set guideline that determines how much a seaman is entitled to for pain and suffering.
 Several factors will come into play when determining the compensation amount, including the extent and severity of the injuries, the physical pain involved, and the extent of the mental anguish that was caused due to the injury.